Dassault Mercure: Engineering

 This aircraft was viewed as being a major opportunity for Dassault to demonstrate upon the civilian market its knowledge of high-speed aerodynamics and low-speed lift capability that had previously been developed in the production of a long line of jet fighters, such as the Ouragan, Mystère and Mirage aircraft.
 The French Government contributed 56 per cent of the programme's total development costs, which was intended to be repaid by Dassault via a levy on sales of the airliner.
 The company also financed the initiative with $10 million of its own money, as well as being mainly responsible for costs related to manufacture.

-The program cost was $75 million and the unit cost $6 million in 1971, US$6.5 million in 1972.
+The program cost was $75 million and the unit cost $6 million in 1971, raised to US$6.5 million in 1972.

 According to aerospace publication Flight International, the design of the new airliner had been shaped by Dassault's "philosophy of aiming the aircraft at a corner of the market which it believes existing types do not adequately serve".
 Marcel Dassault decided to name the aircraft Mercure (French for Mercury).
 "Wanting to give the name of a god of mythology, I found of them only one which had wings with its helmet and ailerons with its feet, from where the Mercure name.." said Marcel Dassault.
 Extremely modern computer tools for the time were used to develop the wing of the Mercure 100.
 Even though it was larger than the Boeing 737, the Mercure 100 was the faster of the two.
 In June 1969, a full scale mockup was presented during the Paris Airshow at Le Bourget Airport.
 On 4 April 1971, the prototype Mercure 01 rolled out of Dassault's Bordeaux-Merignac plant.